intel/rohd/README.md

 ### The Challenge of Justifying Trying a New Language

-<a href="https://stackoverflow.com/questions/53007782/what-benefits-does-chisel-offer-over-classic-hardware-description-languages">This StackOverflow answer</a> about why it's worth trying Chisel (an alternative to ROHD) contains valuable insight into why it is difficult in general to justify a new language to someone who hasn't used it before:
+[This StackOverflow answer](https://stackoverflow.com/questions/53007782/what-benefits-does-chisel-offer-over-classic-hardware-description-languages) about why it's worth trying Chisel (an alternative to ROHD) contains valuable insight into why it is difficult in general to justify a new language to someone who hasn't used it before:

 > Language *power* is notoriously difficult to objectively evaluate.
-Paul Graham describes this as the "Blub Paradox" in his <a href="http://www.paulgraham.com/avg.html">"Beating the Averages" essay</a>.
+Paul Graham describes this as the "Blub Paradox" in his ["Beating the Averages" essay](http://www.paulgraham.com/avg.html).
 Graham's thesis is that an engineer proficient in a less powerful language cannot evaluate the utility of a more powerful language.

 If you're thinking "SystemVerilog is just fine, I don't need something new", it is worth reading either or both of the StackOverflow answer and the Paul Graham essay.